Raphide/Hero-Database/README.md

 ## Change logs

+### 11/10/2024 - Back end testing

+- Started to implement end to end testing on the back end.

 ### 10/10/2024 - Front end styling and bug fixes

 - Improves styling on the buttons and hero cards.